Herbal medicines and homeopathic remedies

 You should always consult your medical team before taking any herbal medicines or homeopathic remedies for a brain tumour.

-Although herbal medicines and homeopathic remedies are usually made with natural ingredients, they should still be treated with caution.
+Chemists usually make herbal medicines and homeopathic remedies with natural ingredients.
+But, you should still be cautious about taking these.
 They can directly cause potentially harmful effects or interfere with other treatments you’re having.

 On this page, we’ll discuss: